mirkocoric/mirkocoric.github.io/README.md

-### Senior AI & Systems Engineer (Ex-Meta L5)
+# Senior AI & Systems Engineer
+**Ex-Meta L5 | PhD in Engineering (Mathematical Optimization)**

 **Target Locations:** US, UK, Switzerland, Singapore

 ---

 ## Executive Summary

-I am Mirko Čorić, a Senior AI & Systems Engineer I specializeed in the architecture and scaling of high-throughput Machine Learning systems.
-At **Meta (Core Ads Growth)**, I pioneered the transition to knowledge distillation and multi-task learning architectures, successfully productionalising SOTA research into a global-scale ranking engine.
-My work focuses on performance neutrality and feature consolidation, reducing technical debt without compromising revenue metrics.
+Mirko Čorić is a Senior AI & Systems Engineer specializing in the architecture and scaling of high-throughput Machine Learning systems.
+During his tenure at **Meta (Core Ads Growth)**, he pioneered the transition to knowledge distillation and multi-task learning architectures.
+This work successfully productionalized SOTA research into a global-scale ranking engine, focusing on performance neutrality and feature consolidation to reduce technical debt without compromising revenue metrics.

-Previously, at **RealNetworks**, I architected messaging intelligence systems processing hundreds of millions of events daily and was a named inventor on patent filings for Brand Smishing and identity verification.
+The professional background includes architecting messaging intelligence systems at **RealNetworks**, where systems processed hundreds of millions of events daily.
+This experience led to being a named inventor on patent filings for Brand Smishing and identity verification.

-I hold a **PhD in Engineering**, specializing in Mathematical Optimization—a foundation I use to bridge complex algorithmic theory with production-grade C++ and Python infrastructure.
+A **PhD in Engineering**, with a specialization in Mathematical Optimization, serves as the foundation for bridging complex algorithmic theory with production-grade C++ and Python infrastructure.

 ---

-## Industry Recognition
+## Technical Expertise & Industry Recognition
-> "Mirko's knowledge and skills impressed me on several occasions.
-He brought ideas that significantly improved the development of our products."
-> — **Branimir Dropuljić**, Distinguished Scientist at RealNetworks

-> "I enjoyed working with Mirko.
-He brought great ideas on how to stop anti-fraud messages and URLs...
-I would love to find a way to work with him again."
-> — **Michael Bordash**, SVP R&D @ Syniverse

-## Academic Excellence
-* **PhD in Engineering**, University of Zagreb (Specialization in Mathematical Optimization).
-* **MSc & BSc in Control Engineering**, top 1% of the generation (GPA 4.96/5.00).
-* **Research & Development:** Proven aptitude for R&D work on projects supported by Ford Motor Company and the European Commission.
+* **Systems:** High-throughput ML Architecture, Scalable Infrastructure, Performance Optimization.
+* **Machine Learning:** Knowledge Distillation, Ranking Engines, Multi-task Learning.
+* **Core Skills:** C++, Python, Mathematical Optimization, Feature Consolidation.